Mashiane/BANanoVuetifyAD3/README.md

 10. Press F5 to run the project, your web browser should open up
 11. You can also change the WebServer Address.
 This has been specified as https:\\localhost on the *[config.propeties](https://github.com/Mashiane/BANanoVuetifyAD3/blob/main/FilesManager.jpg)* file.
 You can find this file on the Files tab of the B4J IDE.

+##FileNotFound: manifest.txt

+Please follow the steps below to compile the BANanoVuetifyAD3.b4xlib on your PC.

 ## (Optional) Compiling the BANanoVuetifyAD3.b4xLib

 You can also compile the BANanoVuetifyAD3.b4xlib from the source.